 Each standard object controls an area of the view image, defined with a gray-scale mask.
 The masks of standard objects never overlap.
 Standard objects cannot be hidden directly, but they may be covered partially or entirely by overlap objects.
 Most or all objects in a typical vignette are standard objects.

 Overlap objects layer on top of the view image and each other.
 The order of overlap is defined by a z-value assigned to the object.
-Overlap objects are useful when parts of a scene need to be shown or hidden dynamically.
+Overlap objects are useful when parts of a scene must be shown or hidden dynamically.

 Several types of objects are supported (both standard and overlap), with each having its own distinct purpose:

-Non-texturable objects only allow color change-outs.
+- Non-texturable objects only allow color change-outs.
 They are permitted in both 2D and 3D vignettes.
 They are either inherently non-texturable, or they can be a planar or flowline object with a special ‘No Texture’ flag set.
-This is useful in 3D vignettes to allow objects to participate in reflection rendering, even though the object will accept only solid color materials.
+This method is useful in 3D vignettes to allow objects to participate in reflection rendering, even though the object accepts only solid color materials.

-Cabinet objects are permitted in 3D vignettes only.
+- Cabinet objects are permitted in 3D vignettes only.
 They are used to author kitchen and bath cabinets with complex layout requirements.
-Cabinet objects accept repeatable textures as well as specially authored cabinet style files containing resizable cabinet panel images.
+Cabinet objects accept repeatable textures and specially authored cabinet style files containing resizable cabinet panel images.